DevendraVasantKatuke/interview/Songs.md

 -   The 1975
     -   Somebody Else (https://youtu.be/U9NEoHrkldM)
     -   Robbers
+-	The Animals
+	-	House of the Rising Sun
 -	The Art of Noise with Max Headroom
 	-	Paranoimia
 -   The Bangles